percebus/DotNetProjectStructures/README.md

 After some years of doing .net development (since .NET v2), I started to revisit my pre-conceptions on how should a .net project should be structured.

-## Method

-In an effort to provide clarity verbosily, while at the same time provide a clean folder structure; I scaffolded a typical `My.Site` application abnd permutated on how files/folders would look like
+In an effort to provide clarity verbosily, while at the same time provide a clean folder structure; I scaffolded a typical `My.Site` application and permutated on how files/folders would look like.

+## Methodology

+TODO

 ## Resources